Modelling epilepsy in zebrafish

 https://doi.org/10.48550/arXiv.2309.05939

-Microscale neuronal activity collectively drives chaotic and inflexible dynamics at the macroscale in seiuzres
+Microscale neuronal activity collectively drives chaotic and inflexible dynamics at the macroscale in seiuzres [paper]

 This publication interrogates the effects of microscale changes in neuronal dynamics on macroscale emergent dynamics in epileptic seizures.